Route 29 over Little Rocky Run

 About the Project

-This project will replace the structurally deficient Lee Highway (Route 29) bridge over Little Rocky Run with a six lane bridge (three lanes in each direction).
-Pedestrian access will also be provided, with a ten-foot trail on the south side of the bridge, and a five-foot sidewalk to the north.
+This project replaced the structurally deficient Lee Highway (Route 29) bridge over Little Rocky Run and widened it to three lanes in each direction.
+It includes a ten-foot trail on the south side of the bridge, and a five-foot sidewalk to the north.

-The current bridge was built in 1932, and is in overall poor condition.
-The current sufficiency rating for the existing bridge is 20.9 on a scale of 0 (poor) to 100 (very good).
+The old bridge was built in 1932 and was in overall poor condition, with a sufficiency rating of 20.9 on a scale of 0 (poor) to 100 (very good).
 The sufficiency ratings developed by the Federal Highway Administration serve as a prioritization tool to allocate funds.
 The rating considers adequacy, whether the bridge is functionally obsolete, and the service level provided to the public.

-The Route 29 bridge carries approximately 36,000 vehicles per day.
+The bridge carries approximately 36,000 vehicles per day.

 Federal Project: BR-5401(896)